pajod/gunicorn/docs/source/settings.rst

 The log config dictionary to use, using the standard Python logging module's dictionary configuration format.
-This option takes precedence over the :ref:`logconfig` and :ref:`logConfigJson` options, which uses the older file configuration format and JSON respectively.
+This option takes precedence over the :ref:`logconfig` and :ref:`logconfig-json` options, which uses the older file configuration format and JSON respectively.